The Conductor Model.

 These require the judgment that AI doesn't replace.
 This is exactly why the Conductor role exists, and why senior-throughout matters.

-We wrote a whole essay about that zero → The Engineer in the Room
+We wrote a whole essay about that zero → The Only Person on Stage Who Makes No Sound

 Your Conductor guides the outcome.
 Start to finish.